Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Inference About Trial-Level Surrogacy of the Estimated Surrogate Index

-Condition (a) requires that the estimated surrogate index $g_N$ converges to a fixed function in the supremum norm. \begin{enumerate} \item[(a)] There exists a $g^* \in \mathcal{G}$ such that $\lVert g_N - g^* \rVert_{\infty} \overset{P}{\to} 0$ and $g_N \in \mathcal{G}$ with probability tending to one. \end{enumerate} This is a very weak condition that should be satisfied for any reasonable regression method.
-However, it has important implications (related to overfitting and positivity violations) for finite samples as discussed in Appendix \ref{appendix:overfitting-of-the-surrogate-index-estimator}.
+Condition (a) requires that the estimated surrogate index $g_N$ converges to a fixed function in the supremum norm. \begin{enumerate} \item[(a)] There exists a $g^* \in \mathcal{G}$ such that $\lVert g_N - g^* \rVert_{\infty} \overset{P}{\to} 0$ and $g_N \in \mathcal{G}$ with probability tending to one. \end{enumerate} Though weak and satisfied by many regression methods, this condition has important finite-sample implications for overfitting and positivity violations, discussed in Appendix \ref{appendix:overfitting-of-the-surrogate-index-estimator}.